gjpelletier/pstide/README.md

 result = run_pstide(**kwargs)
 ```

-The code above returns the following output on screen and in the output pstide_output.csv and pstide_output.png:
+The code above returns the following output on screen and in the output pstide_output.csv and pstide_output.png (also note that the result dictionary includes the following keys: 'options': input options, 'segdata': segment data for selected segment, 'ps_segments': dictionary of contents of ps_segments.dat, and 'df_tide': Pandas dataframe of the tide predictions):

 ```
 Puget Sound Tide Model: Tide Predictions